Sue Sheridan

 Sheridan had previously spent 10 years in patient advocacy inspired by adverse family experiences in the healthcare system.
 Sheridan is Co-Founder and Past President of Parents of Infants and Children with Kernicterus (PICK) as well as Consumers Advancing Patient Safety (CAPS).

-She speaks frequently on democratizing healthcare by engaging patients and family members as decision makers in the design of healthcare research, policy, medical professions education and in improving health care systems at national and international events.
+She speaks frequently on democratizing healthcare by engaging patients and family members as decision makers in the design of healthcare research, policy, medical professions' education, and in improving healthcare systems at national and international events.
 In April 2009, Sheridan was named to Modern Healthcare's list of Top 25 Women in Healthcare as well as Modern Healthcare’s 100 Most Powerful People in Healthcare.
-In 2010 Sheridan was awarded the “Idaho Healthcare Hero” in community outreach by the Idaho Business Review and in 2011 Sheridan was appointed by The Secretary of Health and Human Services to serve on the Advisory Committee on Infant Mortality of the Health Resources and Services Administration.
+In 2010, Sheridan was awarded the “Idaho Healthcare Hero” in community outreach by the Idaho Business Review, and in 2011, Sheridan was appointed by the Secretary of Health and Human Services to serve on the Advisory Committee on Infant Mortality of the Health Resources and Services Administration.
 She also served on the Centers for Disease Control’s (CDC) CLIAC Federal Advisory Council and the Accreditation Council of Graduate Medical Education (ACGME) Board of Directors as a Public Director.
-In 2022 she was awarded the Mark Graber Award of Excellence by SIDM.
-Sheridan and her family have been featured in USA Today, Wall Street Journal and New York Times and in the international documentaries, Chasing Zero: Winning the War on Healthcare Harm and To Err is Human.
+In 2022, she was awarded the Mark Graber Award of Excellence by SIDM.
+Sheridan and her family have been featured in USA Today, Wall Street Journal, and New York Times, and in the international documentaries, Chasing Zero: Winning the War on Healthcare Harm and To Err is Human.

-Sheridan received her BA from Albion College, her MIM and MBA from Thunderbird School of Global Management and her Honorary Doctorate of Humane Letters from Adrian College.
+Sheridan received her BA from Albion College, her MIM and MBA from Thunderbird School of Global Management, and her Honorary Doctorate of Humane Letters from Adrian College.
 She has a professional background in international banking and served in Ecuador with her late husband, Pat, as Peace Corps volunteers.